 Now: modern browsers will happily choose an appropriate image in each area, meaning happier users and servers, and therefore happier clients and developers.

-Another spanner in the works: Image compression with TinyPNG
+Another spanner in the works: Image compression

 But TinyPNG does some funky stuff.
 It seems to be confused about the WordPress 5.3 change, and what it calls ‘original image’ in the settings is actually the ‘scaled’ image.
 So it no longer compresses the original image!
-But this is the most important one as it could be huge.
+But this is the most important as it could be huge.
 This is something we are speaking with TinyPNG’s excellent team about.

 The above approach probably does add 10-20% to the front-end development efforts, but with site loading performance being super important in engagement and in SEO, we think it’s worth it.
 For larger, busier sites, it’s also an important element of server optimisation.